ibm-cloud-docs/containers/cs_storage_block.md

    3. Apply the latest patch version by reloading your worker node.
 Follow the instructions in the [ibmcloud ks worker reload command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_worker_reload) to gracefully reschedule any running pods on your worker node before you reload your worker node.
 Note that during the reload, your worker node machine is updated with the latest image and data is deleted if not [stored outside the worker node](/docs/containers?topic=containers-storage_planning#persistent_storage_overview).

-1. [Follow the instructions](/docs/containers?topic=containers-helm#public_helm_install) to install the Helm client on your local machine and install the Helm server (Tiller) with a service account.
+1. [Follow the instructions](/docs/containers?topic=containers-helm#install_v3) to install the Helm version 3 client on your local machine.

-    The installation of the Helm server Tiller requires public network connection to the public Google Container Registry.
-If your cluster cannot access the public network, such as a private cluster behind a firewall or a cluster with only the private service endpoint that is enabled, you can choose to [pull the Tiller image to your local machine](/docs/containers?topic=containers-helm#private_local_tiller), [tag the image](/docs/services/Registry?topic=registry-getting-started#gs_registry_images_pulling), and [push it to your namespace in {{site.data.keyword.registryshort_notm}}](/docs/services/Registry?topic=registry-getting-started#gs_registry_images_pushing).
-Or you can [install the Helm chart without using Tiller](/docs/containers?topic=containers-helm#private_install_without_tiller).
-    {: note}

-2. Verify that Tiller is installed with a service account.
+2. Add the {{site.data.keyword.cloud_notm}} Helm chart repository to the cluster where you want to use the {{site.data.keyword.cloud_notm}} {{site.data.keyword.blockstorageshort}} plug-in.

    ```
-    kubectl get serviceaccount -n kube-system tiller
-    ```
-    {: pre}

-    Example output:

-    ```
-    NAME                                 SECRETS   AGE
-    tiller                               1         2m
-    ```
-    {: screen}

-3. Add the {{site.data.keyword.cloud_notm}} Helm chart repository to the cluster where you want to use the {{site.data.keyword.cloud_notm}} Block Storage plug-in.
-   ```
    helm repo add iks-charts https://icr.io/helm/iks-charts
    ```
    {: pre}

-4. Update the Helm repo to retrieve the latest version of all Helm charts in this repo.
+3. Update the Helm repo to retrieve the latest version of all Helm charts in this repo.
    ```
    helm repo update
    ```
    {: pre}

-5. Install the {{site.data.keyword.cloud_notm}} Block Storage plug-in.
+4. Install the {{site.data.keyword.cloud_notm}} {{site.data.keyword.blockstorageshort}} plug-in.
 When you install the plug-in, pre-defined block storage classes are added to your cluster.
    ```
-   helm install iks-charts/ibmcloud-block-storage-plugin
+   helm install <release_name> iks-charts/ibmcloud-block-storage-plugin -n <namespace>
    ```
    {: pre}

    Example output:
    ```
-   NAME:   bald-olm
+   NAME:   <release_name>
    LAST DEPLOYED: Wed Apr 18 10:02:55 2018
    NAMESPACE: default
    STATUS: DEPLOYED